 Disclosure Quantity Units Total amount of monetary fines for non-compliance with PhP environmental laws and/or regulations No. of non-monetary sanctions for non-compliance with # environmental laws and/or regulations No. of cases resolved through dispute resolution mechanism - # organization's involvement in the impact?
 Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) The Company has no data for this period but will provide in the future.
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) - What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The Company is committed to comply with the government mandate to follow environmental laws and regulations.
-The Company has no data for this period but will provide in the future. • Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization The Company will work for a comprehensive and detailed The Company has no data for this period but will provide in the future. management approach in the future.
+The Company has no data for this period but will provide in the future.
+What are the Risk/s Identified?
+Which stakeholders are affected?
+Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future.
+The Company will work for a comprehensive and detailed management approach in the future.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization The Company has no data for this period but will provide in the future.
 The Company will work for a comprehensive and detailed management approach in the future.